InDirectVariant/NetsocBot/README.md

 # NetsocBot
-The official Discord bot for the Netsoc OT - Official Discord
+~~The official Discord bot for the Netsoc OT - Official Discord~~ The no longer official Discord bot for Netsoc OT.

 ## Features
 * User verification based on Email